MuchesiaKe/alx-low_level_programming/0x02-functions_nested_loops/README.md

     Returns 0 and prints 0 if n is zero
     Returns -1 and prints - if n is less than zero

+9-times_table.c
+Write a function that prints the 9 times table, starting with 0.

+    Prototype: void times_table(void);

+10-add.c
+Write a function that adds two integers and returns the result.

+    Prototype: int add(int, int);